 The provider in each case is responsible under data protection law for all payment options we offer.
 Insofar as data is transferred to the respective payment service provider for the purpose of executing a contract with you (name, address, purchase price to be paid), this takes place on the basis of Art.
 6 (1) (b) GDPR so that the respective service provider has the data at its disposal that it requires to execute the payment transaction and to select the available means of payment.
 If the payment service provider transfers data about you to us, we also use this data to pursue the corresponding contractual relationship with you.
 The legal basis is therefore also formed by Art.
 6 (1) (b) GDPR.

-In order to confirm your subscription to our newsletter, you need to click on the confirmation link in the verification mail we send you after you have subscribed.
-By clicking on the link provided in the verification mail, we process the date and time when you make the click, the content of the message sent to you and the email address used.
-We do this in order to be able to provide evidence that you have subscribed to the newsletter and confirmed your consent.
-The legal basis for processing your data here is formed by Art.
-6 (1) (c) GDPR, since we are legally obliged to be able to prove your consent.
+To confirm your registration for the newsletter, you must click on the confirmation link in the verification email that we send you after your registration.
+By clicking on the provided link in the verification message, we process the date and time of the click, the content of the message sent to you and the email address used.

-We delete your personal data specific to your newsletter subscription when you unsubscribe.
-We delete data that we require to prove you have subscribed to the newsletter once the limitation period for corresponding obligations to provide proof has expired.
+We delete your personal data related to the newsletter subscription with your newsletter unsubscription.
+We delete data that we need as proof that you have subscribed to the newsletter after the expiry of the limitation period for corresponding obligations to provide proof.

 If you use the options for making contact with us that we offer, we will use the data you have provided to process your enquiry.
 The legal basis here is formed by our legitimate interest in processing your enquiry in accordance with Art.
 6 (1) (f) GDPR.
 Insofar as your reason for enquiring is to conclude a contract, then the further legal basis for processing your data is based on Art.
 6 (1) (b) GDPR.